 WMPC Prayer Ministry also sponsors:

 - A Prayer Network of people committed to bringing before God the gratitude and needs of our community and beyond.
 If you have anything you would like lifted in prayer, please send an email request to Nolan Huizenga.
 To join the Prayer Network and commit to praying, ask Nolan Huizenga to put you on the mailing list.

 - Seasonal Services for Wholeness and Healing incorporating music, prayer, and silence.
 These services are sometimes created in partnership with other ministries (Stephen Ministry, Music and Worship, Youth, etc.).
 We offer these Wholeness and Healing services a few times a year, often during the seasons of Advent, midwinter, and Lent.
 Everyone is welcome.
-For more information, contact Nolan Huizenga, Associate Pastor for Covenant Life.
+For more information, contact Nolan Huizenga, Associate Pastor for Discipleship.

 - One-day Contemplative Retreats at the restful Avila Retreat Center in Durham, NC.
 Put the demands of your life on hold for one quiet day of rest and refreshment.
 For more information on the next retreat day, please contact Prayer Ministry Chair Melinda Fox.